 Below you'll find a brief explanation of how to setup SD.

 Simply format any SD card as FAT16 or FAT32.
 In most circumstances a QUICK FORMAT will do.
 If you are having any trouble using your SD card in your SD2IEC, try formatting with the official SD Card formatting tool.

-Download the latest version of CBMFileBrowser and extract all of the content of "PROGRAMS" to the root of your blank SD Card.
+Download CBMFileBrowser and extract the content of "PROGRAMS" to the root of your blank SD Card.
 Now delete the TXT file and remove the extensions from the FB files.. eg..
 FB.<NOTHING> FB16.<NOTHING> etc

 To keep your file structure neat, create directories for your files.
 Something like this..